sims-lab/CapCruncher/docs/running_the_pipeline.rst

         # Method to use for data analysis, choose from capture | tri | tiled
         method: capture

+        # Path to viewpoints used for analysis.
+        # This is a bed file containing the coordinates of the captured restricion fragments.
-        # Path to capture oligos used for analysis.
-This must be in bed format and named.
+        # The file must be in four column bed format with the name in the last column.
-        capture_oligos: capture-c_oligos.bed
+        viewpoints: PATH_TO_VIEWPOINTS

-        # Restriction enzyme name or recognition site
+        # Restriction enzyme name or recognition site, *not* case sensitive
+        # e.g. DpnII or dpnii or GATC
         restriction_enzyme: dpnii

         # Number of basepairs to exclude around each capture probe to remove re-ligations
         reporter_exclusion_zone: 1000

         # Genomic window size(s) to use for binning restriction fragment interaction counts
         # into even genomic windows.
-        # Only bin sizes that are present here will be allowed to be used for heatmap generation.
+Only bin sizes that are present here will be allowed
+        # to be used for heatmap generation.
+Currently required for all assays.
         bin_size: 2500, 5000

     genome:

         # Name of genome.
 UCSC genome names are prefered.
+Custom names are accepted if chrom_sizes are provided
         name: mm9

         # Path to fasta file containing entire genome sequence separated by chromosome.
-        fasta: /databank/igenomes/Mus_musculus/UCSC/mm9/Sequence/WholeGenomeFasta/genome.fa
+        fasta: PATH_TO_GENOME_FASTA

         # Path to indicies for the specified aligner (default = bowtie2)
+        # Note: Do not include .Number|rev.bt2
+        # e.g. /databank/igenomes/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/genome
-        aligner_index: /databank/igenomes/Mus_musculus/UCSC/mm9/Sequence/Bowtie2Index/genome
+        aligner_index: PATH_TO_ALIGNER_INDICIES

-        # Chromosome sizes for genome.
-Will be determined automatically from the genome name if this is a UCSC genome.
+        # Path to chromosome sizes for genome.
+        # If blank will be determined automatically from the genome (must be a UCSC genome)
+        # This should be a two column tsv file with columns: chromosome_name    size
+        # FAI files can also be used.
-        chrom_sizes:
+        chrom_sizes: PATH_TO_CHROMOSOME_SIZES

     #############################
     # Essential cluster options #